-The Advertising Producers Association was formed by and represents the interests of production companies, post production, music, sound design, VFX and editing companies making commercials.
+The Advertising Producers Association was formed by and represents the interests of production companies, post production, immersive, music, sound design, VFX and editing companies making commercials.

 Where we’ve come from and why

 The APA was formed as the AFPA, an adjunct to the British Film Producers Association (BFPA), in 1978 and became the AFVPA in 1982, which it was known as until 2000.

 London was a global centre for the production of commercial films.
 Commercial production companies desired an organisation to champion their interests and provide them with advice and other services.

 The APA has evolved from its core services of standard contracts and production advice to providing training, promoting its members locally and internationally.

 Where we’re at, and where we’re going

 The APA helps provide a framework within which members can manage their key business relationships.
 The standard production agreement is the basis on which production companies are engaged by advertising agencies.
 Our work with the agencies association, the IPA, addresses production issues and resolves disputes.
 Members are provided with recommended terms for engaging crew.
 We routinely advise on issues such as copyright, insurance, contractual issues and foreign service companies.